Home » Geography » Properties of Soil

 Characteristics of Soil

-Soils are typically classified into six types based on their chemical composition, which determines how water and nutrients are retained and which crops grow best in them.
+Soils are classified into six types based on their chemical composition, which determines how water and nutrients are retained and which crops grow best in them.
 Soil composition can be sand, clay, loam, chalk, peat, or silt-based, and many soil systems will have patches with higher concentrations of one component than another.
 Let us break down each soil type into its key features and characteristics, as well as how this translates in an agricultural context.

 Soil Characteristics